Jinntec/fore-docs/content/elements/fore/_index.md

 The `<fx-fore>` element establishes a scope of processing similar to a HTML `<form>` element.
-It is a container for all other Fore elements and provide the following facilities:
+It is a container for all other Fore elements and provides the following facilities:

 * inits a Fore session
 * refreshes the UI